povio/bolt-template/rules/clsx-rules.md

-1. Always use `clsx()` for dynamically combined classNames - never template literals or concatenation
+ALWAYS use `clsx()` for dynamic classNames.
+NEVER use template literals or string concatenation.

-2. Use `&&` for conditions: `condition && 'classes'`
+- Use `&&` for conditions: `condition && 'classes'`
-3. Simple ternaries only (no nesting)
+- Simple ternaries only (no nesting)
-4. One condition per line for readability